electrichasgoneaudi/electrichasgoneaudi.github.io/content/models/q4-e-tron/_index.md

 ### Audi Q4 e-tron variants

-From launch 6 variants of Q4 e-tron was available and later more was added.
+From launch, 6 variants of Q4 e-tron were available, and later more was added.

 The variants available are